apiaryio/api-blueprint/API Blueprint Specification.md

 * `required` is the **optional** specifier of a required parameter (this is the **default**)
 * `optional` is the **optional** specifier of an optional parameter.

-> **NOTE:** This section **should only** contain parameters that are specified in the parents' URI template, and does not have to list every URI parameter.
+> **NOTE:** This section **should only** contain parameters that are specified in the parent's resource URI template, and does not have to list every URI parameter.

 #### Example